Save Kingsmeadows

 Their proposal was for 14 flats over an extra floor, with the tree removal plan showing 50 trees to be felled.

-After 509 objections, SBC rejected the application for failing to meet 11 of the 14 conditions, and failing to comply with environmental policies EP1, 2, 3, 7, 9, 10 & 13 and Place Making & Design standards 2 and 5.
+After 509 objections, SBC refused the application for failing to meet 11 of the 14 conditions, and failing to comply with environmental policies EP1, 2, 3, 7, 9, 10 & 13 and Place Making & Design standards 2 and 5.

 Planners can and should consider NPF4